 5. BLUTHNER LUCID IDYLLIC EXCELLENCE

-The most dazzling vision of any piano dreamer: a fully transparent, grand piano that appears to be floating: the Lucid iDyllic Excellence.
-This super high-quality grand piano is transformed into an illusion of fantastic lightness and fragility by its transparency.
+The most dazzling vision of any piano dreamer: a fully transparent, crystal grand piano that appears to be floating: the Lucid iDyllic Excellence.
+This super luxury grand piano is transformed into an illusion of fantastic lightness and fragility by its transparency.
 The precise geometry of the architecture and the micro precision of the custom facets give the lucite the reflective attributes of crystal, making it jewel like and the stuff of dreams.
 Customized orders sometime add LED lights to further enhance the magical qualities of this fairytale art piece.

 Prices for the 7’8” range from $255,000.00